Écu: Écu d'or

 Charles VI ended the practice of frequently changing gold coin designs (but not that of tampering with their weight and value) with his écu à la couronne in 1385.
-This is again named after the shield on the obverse, which now has a crown above it and the modern coat of arms of the kings of France with three fleur-de-lis.
+This is again named after the shield on the obverse, which now has a crown above it and the modern coat of arms of the kings of France with three fleurs-de-lis.
 Charles VI's father had scored major gains against the English but had passed the cost on to his children.
 The government of the child Charles VI abandoned his father's sound money policy by replacing his gold franc à cheval.
 The new écu à la couronne weighed less than the franc but its value was increased from 1livre (₶.), i.e. 20 sous (abbr. s), for the franc to 22s.
 6d. (i.e. 1₶.
 2s.
 6d.) for the écu.
 Not only was this a devaluation, but while the franc had been identified with its valuation of one livre the valuation of the écu à la couronne was subject to manipulation.